HomieProxy/VPSight/README.md

 ## License

-This project is open-source.
-(You can add a specific license file like `LICENSE.md` if you wish).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.